 Best Types of Poker for New Players

-There are three main types of poker and all have their own positives and negatives when it comes to new players.
+There are three main types of poker games online and all have their own positives and negatives when it comes to new players.
 These poker variants are:

 - Cash games (sometimes called ring games)